Queen Charlottes Gold Rush

 The Queen Charlottes Gold Rush was a gold rush in southern Haida Gwaii of what is now the North Coast of British Columbia, Canada, in 1851.

-The rush was touched off in March 1851 when a Haida man sold a 27 ozt nugget in Fort Victoria for 1,500 blankets.
+The rush was touched off in March 1851 when a Haida man traded a 27 ozt nugget in Fort Victoria for 1,500 blankets.

 The crew of the Hudson's Bay Company vessel Una were the first to mine, discovering a vein 6.5 in wide, 80 ft long at 25% gold content.
 As the crew began blasting, Haida would rush into the blast site to gather gold, competing with the crew.
-The Haida, according to the ship's log book, grabbed crewmen by the legs to prevent them from reaching the gold.
+The Haida, according to the ship's logbook, grabbed crewmen by the legs to prevent them from reaching the gold.
 Half the gold found was abandoned, along with the mine, to avoid bloodshed between the two parties, but each had taken in roughly $1,500 in gold ($60,000 in modern dollars) as the yield from three blasts.
 On her return voyage, Una was wrecked off Neah Bay and her gold lost.
 The Hudson's Bay Company, having no other ship available, did not attempt to mine in the Charlottes again.

 Of several American ships to visit the Charlottes during the rush, the first, Georgiana, was wrecked on the east coast of the Charlottes and her crew taken captive by Haida.
 Her crew's freedom was bartered back by the next vessel to come northwards, which had put in at Mitchell Harbour but returned south to Olympia to refit for the return trip to rescue the Georgiana's crew (the Haida burned Georgiana herself).